Working-Title-MSFS-Mods/working-title-msfs-mods.github.io/packages/nxi/guides/eisguide.md

 ## New Style Elements

 It is now possible to specify individual margins on any gauge, to allow for finer control of the spacing of elements on the EIS display.
-This is accomplished by adding a `Margin` tag in the `Style` section.
+This is accomplished by adding a `Margins` tag in the `Style` section.
 This tag can contain up to four further tags, `Top`, `Bottom`, `Left`, and `Right`, each of which takes a numerical argument representing the desired size of the respective margin in pixels.

 An example which will add extra space above and below the given gauge: